Kashika08/CSC510_ShopSync_Group40/proj1/Essay.md

     code.
 The update of the same caused a clash in other dependencies.

 2. ModuleNotFoundError: We encountered an error when attempting to import functions from another Python class.
-This issue arose because we were importing the functions using the syntax \"class.function,\" which is outdated.
-The proper way to import them is by using the syntax \"from src import function as func.\"
+We were able to resolve it by appending our project’s root directory to PYTHONPATH.

 3. Code Error: The code was accessing keys in a dictionary without checking it's existence.
 That caused an error in the code.